ThinkDataEd/student/docs/unit1/lesson17.md

     100. Today is the last day to collect data for the *Time Use* campaign.
 You will be using the Campaigns Tool to view your survey responses.
 Click on **Campaigns** on your IDS Homepage, found at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org") and sign in if prompted.
 Find the *Time Use* campaign and click on **Responses**.

-    Watch this video to learn how to use the Campaigns Tool:
+    Watch this video to learn how to use the Campaigns Tool.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/G2r96VAkliw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>